 Enforcement: Community members are asked to pledge to comply with all safety policies.
 Those who repeatedly violate CIA safety policies will be subject to disciplinary action.

 CIA community members who test positive for COVID will be required to follow the following protocols for isolation:

-Exposure: Per CDC guidelines, people who are fully vaccinated do not need to quarantine after contact with someone who had COVID-19 unless they have symptoms.
-However, fully vaccinated people should get tested three to five days after their exposure, even if they don’t have symptoms and wear a mask indoors in public for 14 days following exposure or until their test result is negative.
+Exposure: Per CDC guidelines, people who are fully vaccinated and/or boosted do not need to quarantine after contact with someone who had COVID-19 unless they have symptoms.
+However, they should get tested five days after their exposure, even if they don’t have symptoms, and wear a mask indoors in public for 10 days following exposure or until their test result is negative.
 As a reminder, “exposure” is defined as being in close contact (within 6 feet) for 15 minutes or more.

 Students and employees in quarantine should follow the same protocols as isolation with respect to temporary accommodations for class instruction (faculty) and participation (students), as well as remote work options (staff).

 Active cases: To view number of active cases within our campus community, please refer to CIA's COVID Dashboard.
 This is updated in real time.
 Due to privacy laws, names of CIA community members with COVID may not be disclosed.
 However, those affected will be contacted through the contact-tracing process (either via CWRU Health Services if students, county health department if employee).